We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 When the hole is filled, hold the knife at a 90-degree angle to scrape away excess, taking care not to pull the putty from the hole.
 Don’t strive for perfection here as you spackle the wall; you’ll sand it smooth once dry.
 Use a damp cloth or sponge to wipe residual compound from the wall next to the repair site.

-Review your work after about two hours, when the compound should be dry.
+Review your work after about 2 hours, when the compound should be dry.
 If the patch seems to be recessed, the paste shrank a bit as it dried.
-(Holes deeper than ¼ inch often need more than one application.)
-Repeat the previous steps, this time leaving a slight mound that you’ll sand off later.
-Wait another two hours.
+Holes deeper than ¼ inch often need more than one application of spackle.
+In this case, repeat the previous steps, this time leaving a slight mound that you’ll sand off later.
+Wait another 2 hours.

 Once your spackle compound is dry, lightly sand the repaired area with fine-grit sandpaper until it’s flush with the surrounding wall.
 Use the cloth to wipe away any dust.